mitsuba-renderer/drjit/docs/basics.rst

 ``std::string::operator+()`` (this would not compile if ``std::array`` was used, since it has no such semantics).

-Enoki arrays also have support for a convenient feature that is commonly known as *broadcasting*---in this simple example, broadcasting is triggered if we add a raw string corresponding to an array of dimension zero.
+Dr.Jit arrays also have support for a convenient feature that is commonly known as *broadcasting*---in this simple example, broadcasting is triggered if we add a raw string corresponding to an array of dimension zero.
 Fancier applications of broadcasting are discussed later.